BMGhack/bmghack.github.io/README.md

 ## Meeting schedule

-Meetings happen on the second Thursday of every month, although lately more activity has been happening on Slack.
+Meetings happen on the first Thursday of every month, although lately more activity has been happening on Slack.
 Tech skills aren't necessary to participate, only a willingness to collaborate to make our community better.

-Our scheduled meeting for 2019 are:
+Our scheduled meetings are:

 [Google Calendar](https://calendar.google.com/calendar/embed?src=bloomington.in.gov_3e0ug3iakbapl022s13ttgn1o8%40group.calendar.google.com&ctz=America/New_York)